rybla/SuperSoccer/README.md

 ## Objectives
 - Get ball into opponent's goal
-- Have the most points (no point limit yet)
+- Score 21 points before your opponent!
 - Have fun (of course)
 - Fork this game and add your own things